1-on-1 Coaching

 About Me

-I am a former Professional and Canadian National Team volleyball player.
-In my varsity career I was named to the First Team All-Canadian 3 times and I was the Player of the Year in 2015.
-My team at Trinity Wester University also won 2 national golds and one national silver medal.
-After university I went on to play professionally in Germany, France, Switzerland and India.
+During my varsity career at Trinity Western University, I was a three-time First Team All-Canadian and named U SPORTS Player of the Year in 2015.
+Our team captured two national championships and one national silver medal.
+After university, I played professionally in Germany, France, Switzerland, and India.

 Evolved Coach (Apiros)